thanasisn/SDR_enhancement_LAP/article/article.md

 $+325.2\pm
 88\,\text{kJ}/\text{year}$.
 The peak of the CE events was observed during May and June.
-CE events with duration longer than 5\nobreakspace{}min are very rare, with exceptions lasting over an hour and up to 140 minutes.
+CE events with duration longer than 10\nobreakspace{}min are very rare ($<8\,\%$), with exceptions lasting over an hour and up to 140 minutes.
 Finally, we have detected enhancements above the total solar irradiance at the top of the atmosphere for the same solar zenith angle of up to
 $400\,\text{W}/\text{m}^{2}$, with the $75\,\%$ of the cases below
 $200\,\text{W}/\text{m}^{2}$.
 Most of these  extreme events occur in spring -- early summer, with a secondary peak in autumn.